jazzband/wagtailmenus/docs/source/settings_reference.rst

 Default value: ``True``

 By default, 'Main menus' are editable in the Wagtail CMS.
 Setting this to `False` in your project's settings will disable editing 'Main menus' in the Wagtail CMS.
+It will hide the menu-item from the Wagtail CMS.

 .. _MAIN_MENUS_MODELADMIN_CLASS: